Almost 12 years ago a terrorist attack at Glasgow Airport, designed to kill hundreds of holidaymakers, was foiled.

 This article omits arson, pyro-terrorism or human-caused wildfire acts as a primary driver for the rise in wildfire devastation.

-This article omits actions by Middle Eastern nations to build desalination plants, producing plentiful & affordable water resources, to drought-proof their lands.
+This article also omits reports about how Middle Eastern nations, without any rivers or freshwater lakes, are successfully constructing desalination plants.
+These states produce plentiful & affordable water resources, to drought-proof their lands.

 Click on link below

-The reference about ‘prescribed fires harder to conduct safely’ refers to the Cerro Grande prescribed fire in Bandalier National Monument which escaped containment lines on 10 May 2000.
-This was the most destructive wildfire that New Mexico has known.
+The Conversation article [above] about ‘prescribed fires harder to conduct safely’ refers to the Cerro Grande prescribed fire in Bandalier National Monument which escaped containment lines on 10 May 2000.
+This was the most destructive wildfire ever recorded in New Mexico.

 Question: Why was a prescribed fire started without proper weather analysis and interpretation?